tekumara/notes/teamcity.md

 If the commit hook is inactive, reinstate it.

-### Pending changes but builds are not queued
+### Pending changes but builds are triggered

-Check the [trigger rules](https://www.jetbrains.com/help/teamcity/configuring-build-triggers.html) used to add builds to the queue.
+Make sure the build configuration has a trigger.
+Check the [trigger rules](https://www.jetbrains.com/help/teamcity/configuring-build-triggers.html) used to understand when they fire.

+Sometimes just updating the trigger is enough to get it working again.

 ### VCS trigger rules are ignored